qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Concave hull (by feature)
 ---------------------------

+``Added in 3.44``

-Calculates the concave hull for each feature in an input layer.
+Calculates the concave hull for each multipoint feature in an input layer.
-See the :ref:`qgisconcavehull` algorithm for a concave hull calculation which covers the whole layer or grouped subsets of features.
+See the :ref:`qgisconcavehull` algorithm for a concave hull calculation which covers the whole layer.

 .. figure:: img/concave_hull_byfeature.png
     :align: center